mertbahardogan/netflixclone-microservices-spring-intern/README.md

 9. Prometheus & Grafana
 10. Zipkin

+### Architectures
+1. Microservices Architecture
+2. Layered Architecture

-Would you like to any notify or suggest something to me? mbahardogan@hotmail.com
+## Would you like to any notify or suggest something to me?
+mbahardogan@hotmail.com